HeshanKarunaratne/notes/README.md

     - @EnableAutoConfiguration(exclude={DataSourceAutoConfiguration.class}) or @SpringBootApplication(exclude={DataSourceAutoConfiguration.class})

     5 .
 Explain below annotations?
-    - @RestController: Class level annotation, so that spring container will consider as RestEndpoint
+    - @RestController: Marks a class as a controller where methods return data directly instead of relying on a view for presentation.
+Used in REST ful web services
-    - @RequestMapping(value="/provider"): Define the REST url
+    - @RequestMapping(value="/provider"): Maps HTTP requests to MVC or REST and specifies URL pattern that the controller should listen
-    - @PathVariable: To extract variable value
+    - @PathVariable: Extracts values from the URI path
-    - @RequestParams: To extract query params
+    - @RequestParams: To extract query params from the URL
-    - @ResponseEntity: To convert domain object into the response format
+    - @ResponseEntity: Represents the entire HTTP response, including headers and body.
+It allows you to control the response status code, headers, and body content
-    - @GetMapping: To make endpoint compatible for GET requests
+    - @GetMapping: It maps HTTP GET requests onto specific handler methods in a controller
-    - @ResponseBody: To generate the response message
+    - @ResponseBody: Indicates that the return value of a method should be bound to the web response body

     6 .
 Can we disable the default web server in the Spring Boot application?
     - Add below config to application.properties